upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 At the time of writing, this returns: "OpenSSH_for_Windows_8.6p1, LibreSSL 3.4.3".
 This version does not support FIDO2 hardware security keys (YubiKeys), so it needs to be updated to a newer version.

-> Ok, funny story... according [Microsoft's development repo](https://github.com/PowerShell/openssh-portable#readme), the latest *stable* release of OpenSSH for Windows, which they recommend, appears to be available as __source code only, no installer__, hosted (along with the source code for other platforms), at [OpenSSH](https://www.openssh.com/portable.html).
+> Ok, funny story... according to [Microsoft's development repo](https://github.com/PowerShell/openssh-portable#readme), the latest *stable* release of OpenSSH for Windows, which they recommend, appears to be available as __source code only, no installer__, hosted (along with the source code for other platforms), at [OpenSSH](https://www.openssh.com/portable.html).
 No installer for the latest stable release, how weird is that?
 The [Microsoft Wiki](https://github.com/PowerShell/openssh-portable/wiki) points to the most recent installation package as being for the latest __beta version__ only.
 It appears the latest stable version is not available to install, only to build/compile yourself.

-So, to install latest version available to the public, the latest *beta* version:
+So, to install the latest version available to the public, the latest *beta* version:

 1. Uninstall the version of OpenSSH that was delivered with Windows, using [this method](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#uninstall-openssh-using-windows-settings).
 1. Open a PowerShell terminal and install the latest beta version, by either of 2 methods... using winget, ```winget install Microsoft.OpenSSH.Beta```, or follow [these instructions](https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH-Using-MSI) to install the MSI and update the System Path.
 1. Close and re-open the PowerShell terminal.

-The SSH version should now have changed, so check it again, with:
+The SSH version should now have changed, check it again, with:

 ```PowerShell
 ssh -V